Tengjia-Kang/Tengjia-Kang.github.io/_pages/about.md

 I'm a third year master student from [Department of Computer Science and Technology](https://it.ouc.edu.cn/main.htm), [Ocean University of China](https://www.ouc.edu.cn/main.htm), supervised by [Dr. Jiaran Zhou](https://jiaranzhou.github.io/).
 My research interest includes Computer Graphics and Artificial Intelligence Security.

 ## News
+- 2024.11: I am admitted to the Ph.D program at Harbin Institute of Technology(HIT) majoring in Software Engineering.
 - 2024.07: One paper was accepted to Pacific Graphics 2024.

 ## Publications